pkarnakov/pkarnakov/README.md

 <summary>
 Story and examples
 </summary>
-This project has certainly made automatic differentiation frameworks less intimidating for me.
-I've realized that some machine learning tasks that would normally rely on TensorFlow/JAX/PyTorch can actually be solved in pure C++ from scratch in a reasonable amount of time (Christmas holidays).
+This project made me realize that some machine learning applications that would normally rely on TensorFlow/JAX/PyTorch can actually be implemented in pure C++ from scratch in a reasonable amount of time (several days).
 And for small problems on a CPU it also works 10x times faster than the corresponding Python+TensorFlow implementation.
-The ODIL <a href="https://github.com/pkarnakov/autodiff#interactive-demos">demos</a> above use this code to run in WebAssembly.
+The ODIL demos above use this code to run in WebAssembly.
 Examples of constructed computational graphs:

 <img src="https://pkarnakov.github.io/autodiff/media/reverse_scal1.svg" height="150"><img src="https://pkarnakov.github.io/autodiff/media/poisson/poisson.svg" height="150">